polhec42/hash_code/README.md

 # hash_code

-This is our 2019 Google HasCode solution.
+This is our 2019 Google HashCode solution.

 Authors:
   - Urban Cör
   - Mark Žakelj
   - Žan Magerlj
   - Domen Grzin

+Team: CodingChimpanzees